zzysh12345/smol-course/6_synthetic_datasets/preference_datasets.md

 # ]}
 ```

 As you can see, we have two synthetic `completions` for the given `prompt`.
-We could have boosted diversity by initialising the `TextGeneration` steps with specific `system_prompt` or by passing generation arguments to the `TransformersLLM`.
+We could have boosted diversity by initializing the `TextGeneration` steps with a specific `system_prompt` or by passing generation arguments to the `TransformersLLM`.
 Let's now see how we can improve the quality of the `completions` using EvolQuality.

 ### EvolQuality

-EvolQuality is similar to the [EvolInstruct](./instruction_datasets.md#evolinstruct)  a prompting technique but it evolves `completions` instead of the input `prompt`.
-The task takes both a `prompt` and `completion` and evolves the `completion` into a version that is better at responding to the `prompt` based on a set of criteria.
-This better version is defined according to a set of criteria by improving helpfulness, relevance, deepening, creativity, or details.
+EvolQuality is similar to [EvolInstruct](./instruction_datasets.md#evolinstruct) - it is a prompting technique but it evolves `completions` instead of the input `prompt`.
+The task takes both a `prompt` and `completion` and evolves the `completion` into a version that better responds to the `prompt` based on a set of criteria.
+This better version is defined according to criteria for improving helpfulness, relevance, deepening, creativity, or details.
 Because this automatically generates a second completion, we can use it to add more `completions` to a dataset.
 In theory, we could even assume the evolution is better than the original completion and use it as the `chosen` completion out of the box.

 The prompt is [implemented in distilabel](https://github.com/argilla-io/distilabel/tree/main/src/distilabel/steps/tasks/evol_quality) and a simplified version is shown below: